Some of the products reviewed here are country specific and may not be available in the Amazon US store

 It runs off three AAA batteries and the battery life is good.
 I haven’t used it long enough to say how good, but one user reported that it is still going strong after a year.

-Professional Marinade Flavor Food Juices Minced Ingredients Infuse Syringe Kit for Beef Chicken Turkey
+Professional Marinade Flavor Food Juices Minced Ingredients Infuse Syringe Kit

 Okay we all know about sauces and dips, that you put on when the meat is cooked.
 We also know about the brush-ons and basting that you add while cooking.
 We even know about the marinades and rubs that you put on beforehand that permeate the outer layer of the meat.
 But what about adding some juices, etc. to the inside of large joints?